civilservicelgbt/civilservicelgbt.github.io/_news/2024-01-03-we-are-on-the-look-out-for-local-organisers.md

 A﻿ local organiser is an important part of our community, they organise socials, pride entries, act as a point of contact for the Network and more.

 W﻿e are looking for extra support in the following regions; Northern Ireland, North East, Scotland, Wales.
-If you would like to be involved as a local organiser please do get in touch
+If you would like to be involved as a local organiser please do get in touch with the Vice Chair for Regions and Nations at [vice-chair-regions@civilservice.lgbt](mailto:vice-chair-regions@civilservice.lgbt)